 Attendance is required for all dates, unless alternate arrangements are made ahead of time.

-The cost for the course is $250 for St. Francis parishioners, and $500 for non-parishioners.
-This includes meals and all materials needed to complete the course.
+The cost for the course is $250 for SFA parishioners and $500 for non-parishioners.
+This includes meals, however books will need to be purchased separately.
 It will fulfill requirements to receive a Level I certificate and will qualify participants to lead sessions for 3- to 6-year-olds at Nazareth or any other atrium.
 If you are interested in discounted shipping for course books, please contact Sarah by February 15 to join the group shipping order.

 Marty O’Bryan began her formation in the Catechesis of the Good Shepherd with Sofia Cavalletti in 1983 and has been conducting adult formations at Levels I, II and III throughout the United States since 1991.
 A retired speech and language pathologist, Marty holds a Master of Arts degree in Pastoral Studies with an emphasis on the Catechesis of the Good Shepherd from Aquinas Institute of Theology.
 Currently, she works with children in Toddler, Level II and III atria in the Roman Catholic Diocese of Phoenix.
 She and her husband have four adult sons.

 - July 23-26, 2020

 - August 20-23, 2020

 - September 17-20, 2020

 Each day will begin at 9:00 a.m. and conclude at 4:00 p.m.
 Saturday will offer an additional and optional materials making session in the evening.